madmax983/dbx/README.md

 ## Proxy Settings

-1. Config npm proxy one by one in a new terminal(no admin required)
+1. Config npm proxy one by one in a new terminal

     ```shell
     npm config set https-proxy http://address:port